Documentation

 You are following the typical SimScale workflow:

 First of all, click the button below.
-This action will copy the tutorial project containing the geometry into your Workbench.

-Before you start setting up the simulation, you need to do some CAD pre-processing.
+Before you start setting up the u-tube heat exchanger simulation, you need to do some CAD pre-processing.
 As you simulate a conjugate heat transfer, you want to know the heat transfer between solids and fluids.
 Natively you already have the solid shell CAD part, now you need to create the flow regions.

 The following picture illustrates the parts you need for setting up the simulation: